-4 Admissions and Registration
+4 The Deanship of Admissions and Registration

-The Deanship of Admissions and Registration consists of the Admissions Office, the Registration & Documentation Office and the Advisory & Guidance Unit.
+The Deanship of Admissions and Registration consists of the Admissions department, the Registration & Documentation department and the Advisory & Guidance unit.

 The Deanship role is to support and manage everything that is related to students' academic life in compliance with ASU by-laws and HEC academic regulations from the registration stage to graduation.